671432/AR_FurnitureApp/README.md

 - chapter 2 only (each chapter is its own project)

-- current version asks for camera permissions, but background stays black.
+- current version Delete obj button doesn't work.

 # Install / run info